-Once you reach the ski resort there is a great little hike to Lake Alta, which will take you about 90 minutes return.
+Once you reach the resort there is a great little hike to Lake Alta, which will take you about 90 minutes return.
 The trail begins behind the Remarkables Ski Resort, buildings and follows the ski field road to the top chairlift.

 From there signs and flags will mark the way to the glacial lake.
-Unfortunately when we made it to the top the clouds had socked us completely in and visibility was about 10m, so we missed the walk.
+Unfortunately, when we made it to the top the clouds had socked us completely in and visibility was about 10m, so we missed the walk.
 It’s a great alternative hike to Ben Lomond if you want something a lot quieter.

 A great way to do this is to get out of Queenstown and head to one of New Zealand’s most photographed lakes, Lake Hayes.
-It is also known as the mirror lake, with the beautiful reflection of the Wakatipu Basin.
+It is also known as the mirror lake, with a beautiful reflection of the Wakatipu Basin.

 After your bite, take a walk along the lake.
 There is an 8km loop around the whole lake to enjoy the mountains and lake from all angles.

-You can’t have a list of adventurous things to do in Queenstown without mentioning one of the most ultimate activities out there, skydiving!
+You can’t have a list of adventurous things to do in Queenstown without mentioning one of the most ultimate activities out there: skydiving!

 If the idea of jumping out of a perfectly good plane with a stranger strapped to your back sounds like a good time, then you’re in luck, because Queenstown is a skydiving Mecca!

-15) Go For A Scenic Flight Instead
+18) Go For a Scenic Flight Instead

 If you love the idea of seeing Queenstown from above, but would much rather stay safely inside the plane, then taking a scenic flight could be a great option.

 If this is in your budget, don’t miss out!
-There are a few companies in town that will give you a stunning views from the sky of these specular mountain ranges, and land on the ground with you still there.
+There are a few companies in town that will give you stunning views from the sky of these specular mountain ranges, and land on the ground with you still there.